 Business contracts can take many forms.
-The following information is intended to help you understand the types of contracts handled by Business Contracts (BC) BC often receives agreements that require analysis of the terms and conditions and/or scope of work to determine the agreement type.
+The following information is intended to help you understand the types of contracts handled by Business Contracts (BC).
+BC often receives requests for agreements that require analysis of the terms and conditions and/or scope of work to determine the appropriate contracting mechanisms.

 For inquiries related to a business contract, email Business Contracts.

 Note: These definitions are specific to UCSF.
 Other institutions may categorize or name an agreement differently.

 Professional Fee for Services Agreements (Pro-Fees)/Professional Services Agreements: Agreement for clinical patient care, medical director, or call coverage services rendered by an academic unit or faculty within the direct context of the UCSF mission other than research.
 The agreement is between an outside party and the university (UC Regents), not with individual faculty members.

 Sales and Service Agreements: Agreement with the primary purpose of providing products or services to external entities in support of the University's education, research and public service mission (e.g. teaching a course, calibrating a piece of equipment, core lab services).
 Agreements will only be executed for recharge activities that have been approved by the Budget and Resource Management (BRM) Office.
 These agreements are not accounted for in RAS.
 See the BRM website for examples, overhead considerations and policy.
 BC supports contracting for the following sales and service activities:

 - Recharge Activity - Both Internal and External Customers (F2)